Webflow sync, pageviews & more.

 TL;DR

-To style the "Current" state of a menu item in Webflow using custom CSS, follow these steps:
+To style the "Current" state of a menu item in Webflow using custom CSS, you need to target the w--current class that Webflow automatically applies to links pointing to the current page.

-• Navigate to Project Settings > Custom Code > Head Code section.
+• Or go to Project Settings > Custom Code > Inside <head> section for site-wide styles.

 Summary